 California is home to some of the most expensive places to live in the United States.
-The median selling price for a single-family home is just over $626,000.
+The median selling price for a single-family home is just over $859,800.
 On top of high home prices, California residents also face some of the steepest property taxes in the country.
-That’s not likely to change soon given the record-high prices they have seen over the last two years.
-Even with a pandemic pretty much shutting down the state, home values increased by 8% between February and June.
+That’s not likely to change soon given the record-high prices they have seen over the last few years.
 There are, however, a few ways homeowners can reduce their California property taxes.

 Option 1 – Appeal The Taxable Value